 Auditing Officers and expenditure certification

-The Executive Director will serve as an Auditing Officer pursuant to RCW 42.24.080.The Executive Director can appoint the Deputy Director or other FVRL Director as a designee in their absence to ensure the timely payment of warrants.
+The Executive Director will serve as an Auditing Officer pursuant to RCW 42.24.080.The Executive Director can appoint the Deputy Director of Library Operations and Strategic Initiatives or other FVRL Director as a designee in their absence to ensure the timely payment of warrants.

 All FVRL Trustees are designated as Auditing Officers and share duties for auditing and approving monthly expenditures in the course of their duties.
 An annual calendar for Trustee audits shall be established to ensure continuity and timely action.